-The project will begin with students forming groups of 2-3 members all willing to work together on a mutually agreed upon topic.
-Students are strongly encouraged to discuss with one another their interests (e.g., after class, using Piazza, by Blackboard email) to form their groups.
+The project will begin with students forming groups of 3-4 members all willing to work together on a mutually agreed upon topic.
+Students are strongly encouraged to discuss with one another their interests (e.g., after class, by Blackboard email) to form their groups.
 While forming a group, the group should decide on a project that interests each of its members.

-Once a group is formed, please email the professor (adam.eck@oberlin.edu) with both (1) a list of your group members and (2) a 1-2 sentence summary of the project you have in mind (i.e., listing the topic and potential problem).
-This email must be received by Friday September 30, 2016 at 11:59 PM.
+Once a group is formed, please email the professor (aeck@oberlin.edu) with both (1) a list of your group members, (2) a group name, and (3) a 2 sentence summary of the project you have in mind (i.e., listing the topic and potential problem).
+This email must be received by Friday October 14 at 11:59 PM.